medialab/minet/docs/cli.md

                                 fit on a single line.
 Can be useful in terminals with partial ANSI support, e.g. a Jupyter notebook cell.
+  --spoof-user-agent            Whether to use a plausible random "User-Agent"
+                                header when making requests.
   -t, --threads THREADS         Number of threads to use.
 You can use `0` if you
                                 want the crawler to remain completely
                                 synchronous.
 Defaults to `25`.